xaferima/Caido-Proxy-Workflows/README.md

   - **SearchDataInBody.json:**
     This workflow is designed to search for a specific data term: in the request and response bodies intercepted by the Caido platform.
 It generates findings based on the presence and values of this term.

+  - **UnmaskedSensitiveDataSearch.json:**
+    This workflow searches for specific terms in HTTP request and response bodies, identifying and reporting values that are not properly masked.
+It generates findings in Caido for any uncovered sensitive data.